 Roughly one in five students drop out of university in Australia in their first year.
 Students with prior emotional difficulties, who are doing their degrees part-time, mature age at entry, or from a lower socioeconomic status background are most likely to be in this category.

-Students who have previously struggled with or are particularly at risk.
+Students who have previously struggled with emotional difficulties or mental health problems are particularly at risk.
 But the earlier the strategies to support these students are put in place, the more likely they are to succeed.

 How much stress or anxiety is normal?